madeintheusb/PCB/EXTENSIONS/Analog/fCPU/README.md

     * Diode 1N5817 package:(SS12, small package)
         - Package:MELF-MLL41, Device:DIODE-MELF-MLL41 (DIODE-)

 ### Connector of write with different name
 To connect a wire like CTRL_OFF_1 to REGISTER_1_CLR and keep different name I use a extra connected which I will to manually solder each part.
 - EAGLE CAD Parts:
     * Package SOLDERJUMPER_REFLOW, Device:SOLDERJUMPERREFLOW (SOLDERJUMPER)

+### Input Device
+    - pin 1..4 are bit 0 to bit 3
+    - pin 1..4 are connected to register x
+    - When pin 1..4 are off, they cannot be floating therefore we need to tied them to gnd but pin 1..4 are on, the register can handle 5v, but not gnd so we need a to go to gnd with a resistor. we can use a resitor array
+    - pin 5,6,7,8 are tied tied VCC for a 1
+- EAGLE CAD Parts:
+    * Package EDG-04, Device:SW_DIP-4

+### 8 Resitor array
+- EAGLE CAD Parts:
+    * Package SIP10, Device:4610X

 ## Reference